 Keeping fit and mobile is obviously a challenge for those of us who have to consistently use equipment to help us move around, but we would always promote any kind of physical activity which naturally improves the body and well-being.

 It’s always worth keeping in mind that if some areas are suggestively rural and you use a wheelchair on a daily basis, then choosing the right equipment to enjoy your day, is very important.
 For example, if you are looking to visit the peak district (or anywhere similar) then you will more than likely need an off-road alternative for your wheelchair or scooter.

 #1.
 Cadbury World – Birmingham

 Located in Bournville, to some, the idea of being surrounded by an unlimited supply of chocolate is simply just a dream.
-Well, this a dream come true with Cabury World‘s accessibility-focused attractions – we just had to list this as our first indoor attraction to recommend.
-All the staff are fully trained to help you get the most of your visit to this chocolate-themed wonderworld!
+Well, this a dream come true with Cadbury World‘s accessibility-focused attractions – we just had to list this as our first indoor attraction to recommend.
+All the staff are fully trained to help you get the most out of your visit to this chocolate-themed wonderworld!

 There are exhibits which have been specifically designed to be sensory experiences and interactive, which means that all ages can have incredible fun.
 You’ll also find a wheelchair friendly play area so that no-one is left out of the fun and games!

 The reception and exhibits are all built to be low-level, which helps you whether you decide to go on your own or with friends and family.
 Make sure you send us your pictures so we can see just how much fun you got up to.